 A lot of people still associate Warsaw with eastern Europe scenery.
-That’s why they are so amazed while visiting the country with the exceptional beauty and majesty of Poland and its most famous cities: Warsaw (my home town), Krakow, Gdansk, Wroclaw, Kazimierz.
-Over the last 20 years, Warsaw has been turning into a more and more modern, fast-paced metropolitan city.
-It is hard to believe how expended and powerful this capital city has become, after being completely torn down during II World War.
-After the war it has remained in deep communism for 54 years (1945–1989) just as the rest of the country, slowly moving into a democratic system only from 1990.
-Now Warsaw presents the power of Polish solidarity and diligence.
-And there are so many incredible spots to see in Warsaw.
+That’s why they are so amazed with the exceptional beauty and majesty of Poland and its most famous cities like Warsaw (my home town), Krakow, Gdansk, Wroclaw or Kazimierz Dolny.
+Over the last 20 years, Warsaw has been turning into modern, fast-paced metropolitan city.
+It is hard to believe how extended and powerful this capital city has become, after being completely torn down during II World War.

 Warsaw by night!